cncf/techdocs/docs/searching-documentation.md

 ## Cons
-- Can be difficult to configure and setup (If a team is already using hugo/docsy, this should be *very* easy to setup).
+- Can be complex to configure and setup (If a team is already using hugo/docsy, this should be *very* easy to setup).
 - Depending on site setup, may require javascript knowledge

 # When Is It Best To Use One Over Another?